-If you obtain documentation for a product that is not on the approved list, keep it on file in your home and send a copy to Horizons office.
+If you obtain documentation for a product keep it on file in your home for review at home visits.

 Questions?

 Your food program sponsor is committed to helping you understand this policy.
 Do not hesitate to contact them with your questions.